ioflo/hio/ref/hier.md

 order of magnitude.

-4. Hierarchical containers of actions with an inverted priorty vis-a-vis OOP where transitions at super states take priority over transitions in sub-states enables reusable reliable service envelopes of behaviors to ensure safety and fault-tolerance in complex systems while enabling use case specific transition logic at the lower layers.
+4. Hierarchical containers of actions with an inverted priorty vis-a-vis OOP where transitions at super states take priority over transitions in sub-states.
+This priorty inversion enables reusable reliable service envelopes of behaviors at higher layers to ensure safety and fault-tolerance in complex systems while enabling use case  specific transition logic at the lower layers.
 This is a critical enabling feature for any real-world automation system.

-5. Use of a key-value store shared by all states with behavior interfaces to/from this key-value store instead of with other behaviors directly enables a flow-based programming paradigm with true replacement independence of all behaviors.
+5. Use of a key-value store shared by all states with action/behavior access to this key-value store directly.
+Interaction between behaviors is modulated through the store, i.e. is indirect instead of direct.
+This indirect interaction enables a flow-based programming paradigm with true replacement independence of all behaviors while enabling observation and capture of all data flows vis-a-vis the shared key-value store.
 This also removes upstream and downstream scalability limits based on control flow dependencies.
 Indeed, this provides very loose coupling and removes dependencies on interfaces.
-All dependencies are data.
+All dependencies are data items in the shared key-value store.

 6. Asynchronous IO and asynchronous execution at the HAF level enables ultra-fine execution granularity, scalability, and distribution across execution infrastructure such as coroutine, process, core, CPU, host or distributed hosts.

-7. Predefined components as actions or behaviors that may be flexibly composed provides high expressive power without rigidity.
-This is an enabler for for workflow based programming.
+7. Predefined components as actions or behaviors that may be flexibly composed to provide high expressive power.
+This is a critical enabler for dynamic and adaptive workflow based programming.

 These properties are mutually supporting.
-Together they provide a the foundation for solving the hard problem of automation systems, that is, the coordination problem.
-The coordination problem is poses the following question; how best to coordinate the various components of an automation system especially a coordiantion system that is adaptive to both a changing environment and changing goals and objectives for mission success?
+Together they provide a powerful foundation for solving the hard problem of automation systems, that is, the coordination problem.
+The coordination problem poses the following question; how best to coordinate the various components of an automation system especially a coordiantion system that is dynamically adaptive (in-stride) to both a changing environment and changing goals and objectives for mission success?

 ## Relationship with Ioflo